chriscamac/angular-by-example/README.md

 # AngularByExample

-The project is intended to showcase examples of how to handle common issues in Angular.
+The project showcases examples of how to handle common issues in Angular.
 Ideas for this are based on common and recurring questions on StackOverflow.